 International Office News

-Warm season’s greetings to you—with our best wishes for peace, happiness and joyous compassion through 2018 and beyond!
+Warm season’s greetings to you—with our best wishes for peace, happiness and joyous compassion through 2019

 Have this translated into your native language by using our convenient translation facility located on the right-hand side of the page.
 French and Spanish speakers will find the FPMT International Office News translated each month in the “Bienvenue” and “Bienvenidos” tabs on the FPMT homepage!

-Enjoy livestreams of many of the teachings above and recordings of Rinpoche’s most recent teachings via Rinpoche Available Now!
+Find recordings of Rinpoche’s recent teachings via Rinpoche Available Now.

 For Center, Project and Service Directors, SPCs, Board Members, Registered Teachers and Coordinators: